 Tips: The experienced users can directly open "Parameter settings" window to modify the detailed parameters, such as video bitrate, resolution, frame rate, aspect ratio, deinterlacing, and whatever as you with.

-Press the Down Arrow icon on the bottom to choose a destination folder.
-Finally, hit "Run" button to start the AVI re-encoding process in bulk to permanently fix DaVinci Resolve AVI import problem.
+Choose a destination folder.
+Finally, hit "Run" to start the AVI re-encoding process in bulk.

 When the process is complete, you're able to open DaVinci Resolve, drag and drop the output files into the Media Pool and timeline for seamless video editing.